finnianr/Eiffel-Loop/doc/Contents.md

 When including the `eros.ecf` in your project it is necessary to define a custom variable `eros_server_enabled`.
 To build a server application set the value to `true`.
 To build a client application set value to `false`.

-## Matlab
-**Status:** No longer maintained

-An Eiffel interface to [Matlab](http://uk.mathworks.com/products/matlab/), a popular math orientated scripting language.
-This interface was developed with Matlab Version 6.5, VC++ 8.0 Express Edition and Windows XP SP2 and successfully used in a number of linguistic research projects.

-**NOTE** This ECF is for documentation purposes only and will not compile.
-## Praat-script
-**Status:** No longer maintained

-Eiffel interface to the Praat scripting language

-[Praat](http://www.fon.hum.uva.nl/praat) is a free tool for doing acoustic and phonetic analysis and has it's own scripting language, Praat-script.

-The `el_toolkit` utility has an option for converting the source code of Praat ver.
-4.4 to compile with MSC.
-(Praat compiles "out of the box" with the mingw compiler, but at the time EiffelStudio didn't support mingw)

-Developed with VC++ 8.0 Express Edition, Windows XP SP2, Praat source code version 4.4.30.
-The conversion tool will not work with later versions of Praat.

-**NOTE** This ECF is for documentation purposes only and will not compile.
 ## Basic Networking Classes
 * Extensions for ISE network sockets.
 * Class to obtain the MAC address of network devices on both Windows and Linux.